 A Hub for Global Education

 The FedEx Global Education Center is a tangible demonstration of the University of North Carolina at Chapel Hill’s commitment to global education.
 The building offers students, faculty, staff, alumni, and the community a place for journeys of understanding of the world.
 It is an inviting space where this diverse community can work to further the University’s public service mission domestically and abroad.
 The center was funded in large part by the 2000 North Carolina Higher Education Bond Referendum, a generous gift from the FedEx Corporation, and support from other Carolina alumni and friends.

 The center brings together three major components of global education: student and faculty services, academic instruction, and programs and research.
 Centers, institutes and offices housed in the building work pan-university to support global activity across campus.
 Students are introduced to international issues through an exciting array of courses and daily global activity in the building.

-This 80,000 square-foot, mixed-use space is home to UNC Global and other globally focused units and includes classrooms, seminar rooms and events and exhibition space.
+This 80,000 square-foot, mixed-use space is home to globally focused units and includes classrooms, seminar rooms and events and exhibition space.
 The building hosts hundreds of events each year, with community programming ranging from lectures to performances to art exhibitions.

 Architect and Design

 Constructed in 2007, the FedEx Global Education Center was designed by award-winning architect Andrea Leers of Leers Weinzapfel Associates, a firm known for modernist designs that harmonize with their surroundings.

 Andrea Leers graduated from Wellesley College in 1964 with a B.A. in art history.
 In 1966, she received a master’s in architecture from the University of Pennsylvania.
 She founded Leers Weinzapfel with her colleague, Jane Weinzapfel, in 1982.
 Based in Boston, the firm has garnered an international reputation for its beautiful and innovative designs.